Slow-paced and low-tech, Charleston walking tours give you a unique perspective of this breezy, charming town in coastal South Carolina.

 Broad Street features approximately 70 galleries perfect for wandering in and out at your leisure.

-Don’t miss the Postal Museum located in the Carolina’s oldest post office.
+Don’t miss the Postal Museum located in South Carolina’s oldest post office.
 Entry is free.

 Charleston walking tours of Church Street

 Take a free walking tour of Church Street for a quick dose of American history.

 See the first permanent playhouse, Dock Street Theater, and the historic St. Philip’s Episcopal Church, built in the 1830s.

 The church’s graveyard is the burial place of several prominent figures in the nation’s history.